lherna/spacex_flights/README.md

 </p>

 Ready to be analyzed in this form, it was temporarily placed on a database using python's SQL liteweight framework (more formally known as sqlite3).
+For a detailed runthrough on the steps taken to perform this first process, please reference the

 ## Analysis